nirbhayph/spothole.core/README.md

 ### Deploying

 The authority's application has been hosted through Amazon Web Services.
+To set up the application on a EC2 Instance and a Route 53 Hosted Zone for your choice of Domain Name from a site like Freenom for free refer the following screenshots.

 ### Future Work
 * Pothole Dimension (Width / Height) Analysis